-And so if our sculpture needs to be 16 studs wide we could break the 3D mesh down into a voxel grid that is 8 voxels wide.
+And so, if our sculpture needs to be 16 studs wide, we could break the 3D mesh down into a voxel grid that is 8 voxels wide.
 Each voxel would have a dimension equivalent to 2 studs.
 Let us call this the coarse voxel grid.
-In parallel, we can also voxelize the 3D mesh into plates similar to what we did for studs-up sculptures – except this time we would have 3 different voxelized representations with the studs on the plates oriented along the X, Y and Z axes respectively.
-These three voxelized representations (let us just call them A, B and C) would also line up with the coarse voxel grid we created earlier with each coarse voxel containing up to 20 plates oriented along one of the 3 axes.
+In parallel, we can also voxelize the 3D mesh into plates like what we did for studs-up sculptures – except this time we would have 3 different voxelized representations with the studs on the plates oriented along the X, Y and Z axes respectively.
+These 3 voxelized representations (let us just call them A, B and C) would also be aligned with the coarse voxel grid we created earlier with each coarse voxel containing up to 20 plates oriented along one of the 3 axes.

 The algorithm mentioned above isn’t always perfect, especially for complex 3D models that have features thinner than the size of our coarse voxel.
-We may need some manual intervention to adjust the orientation of plates in some parts of the studs-out sculpture to ensure that it can actually be built using real pieces.
+Here the surface normals for the triangles within each coarse voxel in the regions with the thin features may be pointing in opposite directions making it harder to determine a single dominant orientation.
+So, there may always be a need to manually adjust the orientation of plates in some parts of the studs-out sculpture to ensure that it can be built using real pieces.